Labral Tears – A Complete Breakdown of Treatment, Prevention & Causes

 - Shifting the hip towards one side, unnatural walking due to pain in one side of the hip

-Another way of having a more accurate diagnoses is through a MRA (Magnetic Resonance Arthrography) exam.
-An article published on The North American Journal of Sport Physical Therapy tells “in the past years arthroscopy of the hip joint is becoming more common as a technique in both the diagnosis and treatment of hip pain” ( TNAJST).
+Another way of having a more accurate diagnosis is through an MRA (Magnetic Resonance Arthrography) exam.
+An article published on The North American Journal of Sports Physical Therapy tells “in the past years arthroscopy of the hip joint is becoming more common as a technique in both the diagnosis and treatment of hip pain” ( TNAJST).
 MRA enables the doctor to view exactly where the damage is, using a camera to access the joint in detail.
 MRA exam is both diagnosis and treatment since the doctor can access the injury and repair the cartilage at the same time.

 Treatment of Labral Tears

 The level of injury will determine which treatment is the best.
 Non-invasive treatments sometimes are enough to alleviate the pain enough where the athlete can reach a good level of fitness and go back to the usual training.
-Although, Labral tears are very particular in that a correct exercise plan will focus on developing flexibility, strength, and healing the pain, but the injury is still there.
+Although tears are very particular in that a correct exercise plan will focus on developing flexibility, strength, and healing the pain, the injury is still there.

 A correct exercise plan will consist of improving muscle strength, correcting posture and developing good training techniques.
 It’s important to carry out exercises with the supervision of a physiotherapist, as they will know the best techniques and a credible one will be aware of your bodies requirements.